apify/apify-docs-v2/sources/platform/robotic_process_automation/tips_and_tricks.md

 # [](./tips-and-tricks) RPA tips and tricks

+**Learn how to make your automated processes more effective.
+Avoid common RPA pitfalls, future-proof your programs and improve your processes.**

+---

 This collection of [robotic process automation](./index.md) (RPA) tips and tricks aims to help you make your automations work smoother and produce fewer errors.

 ## [](#event-bound-flows) Event-bound flows